Skip to content

 Introduction

-Every vertex data on the Mesh contains the index number of the skeleton affected by the point, as well as the weight affected by the skeleton.
-This type of data information is called skinning information.
-The vertex affected by the skeleton is generally limited to 4 bones, and more bones will only increase the calculation.
-The quality of the animation has no significant improvement.
+Each vertex data on a Mesh contains the index numbers of the bones that affect that vertex, as well as the weights of those influences.
+This type of data is collectively referred to as skinning information.
+The number of bones that influence a vertex is generally limited to 4; more bones only increase the computational load without significantly improving animation quality.

 Load Animation Model

-When loading a model file with skeleton animation data, the engine will automatically add a SkeletonAnimation component to the model, and add the animation clip data in the model to it.
-You can directly get the SkeletonAnimation component on the root entity of the model, and play the specified animation.
+When loading a model file with skeletal animation data, the engine automatically adds an AnimatorComponent component to the model and adds the model's animation data into it.
+You can directly get the AnimatorComponent component on the root entity of the model and play the specified animation.

 ts